AlixRegnier/MatrixBundle/README.md

 make compile
 ```

-And the programs should be compiled
+And the programs should be compiled.

 ## Using compiled programs